From Se7en to Blade Runner 2049, we bring you 18 visually stunning films that offer valuable lessons in cinematography.

 Cinematographer: Robert D Yeoman

-Like Robert D Yeoman’s previous collaborations with Wes Anderson (Bottle Rocket, The Royal Tenenbaums, Moonrise Kingdom) The Grand Budapest Hotel is steeped in a wildly original illustrative style.
+Like Robert D Yeoman’s previous movies with Wes Anderson (Bottle Rocket, The Royal Tenenbaums, Moonrise Kingdom) The Grand Budapest Hotel is aesthetically pleasing, steeped in a wildly original illustrative style.
 Wes prefers to draw from real-world references to create his own world.
 There’s usually a lot of room for interpretation in his films.
 We see that here too as the Fascists in power aren’t technically shown to be Nazis.

 During the pre-production phase, Wes and Robert scouted for locations in and around Germany and Poland.
 There’s a lot of painstaking research that goes into the shot division as Wes used hand-written frames to build the structure of a scene.
 He also maintained an extensive library of visual references to make Robert’s job a whole lot easier.
 Their working relationship allows Robert to find more and more inventive ways to frame a shot.
 A telescopic camera platform called Towercam was used in place of the traditional crane to shoot certain sequences like when the inmates stage an audacious prison break.
 Read Color Psychology in Movies: How Films Use Colors To Tell A Story